adammpkins/git-to-text/README.md

 # git-to-text

 git-to-text is a Go-based implementation inspired by the Python project [gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader).
-It converts the contents of a Git repository into a single text file, designed to help developers easily share or analyze their codebase in a linear format.
+It converts the contents of a Git repository into a single text file, designed to help developers easily share or analyze their codebase in a linear format, especially for loading into an LLM.

 ## Acknowledgment